jingfdev/PAWhereLandingPage/VERCEL_DEPLOYMENT_GUIDE.md

 # Vercel Deployment Guide for PAWhere

-This guide will walk you through deploying your PAWhere React landing page to Vercel, including database setup and environment configuration.
+This is the vercel deployment guide lisence under PAWhere team, and this is for deploying PAWhere Landing Page to vercel, including database setup and environment configuration.

 ## Prerequisites

 - GitHub account
 - Vercel account (free tier available)
 - Neon Database account (for PostgreSQL hosting)
-- Your PAWhere project files
+- PAWhere project files

 ## Step 1: Prepare Your Project for Deployment